 Weddings I was attending (in Andra Pradesh) were huge!
 Rich people had around 400 guests and tons of food.
 Decorations take millions of rupees away: everything needs to shine and glitter, everything needs to be colorful.
 The bride wears a lot of jewelry, as this symbolizes the prosperity she will bring to her new family.
 In the South wearing flowers is common.
 The groom wears traditional costume or a suit.
 Turbans are also popular headgear.
 Bride’s dress (saree) can be unbelievably costly and even include some precious stones.

 In general Indian weddings are very complicated and involve long negotiations about dowry payments prior to the event.
-After this has been decided, astrologer choses a lucky day.
+After this has been decided, astrologer chooses a lucky day.
 Preparations begin early because marriage is not only one of the highlights a person’s life, but also large and complex social gathering to organize.

 Night before the wedding